Options#

 Default: ' ' (4 spaces).

 A pretty print indentation.
-Must contain only JSON5 ignorable whitespace, usually spaces and tabs:
+Must contain only JSON5/JSON ignorable whitespace, usually spaces and tabs:

 <?php